JoelAAs/AF_replication/README.md

 Cheerio, Joel

-The total workfolow looks like this:
+The total workflow looks like this:
 ![Dag](/docs/figures/dag.png)